alexcu21/temp-converter/README.md

-# Temperature Converter - React App
+# Temperature Converter - Vue.js App

-A beautiful and modern temperature converter built with React that allows you to convert between Celsius, Fahrenheit, and Kelvin.
+A beautiful and modern temperature converter built with Vue.js that allows you to convert between Celsius, Fahrenheit, and Kelvin.

 ## Features